kedacore/keda-docs/content/docs/2.1/scalers/azure-monitor.md

 **Parameter list:**

-- `resourceURI` is the shortened URI to the Azure resource.
-The format is `"<resourceProviderNamespace>/<resourceType>/<resourceName>"`.
-Required.
+- `resourceURI` - Shortened URI to the Azure resource with format `"<resourceProviderNamespace>/<resourceType>/<resourceName>"`.
-- `tenantId` is the tenant id for the Azure resource.
-Used for authentication.
-Required.
+- `tenantId` - Id of the tenant that contains the Azure resource.
+This is used for authentication.
-- `subscriptionId` is the subscription id for the Azure resource.
-Used for determining the full resource URI.
-Required.
+- `subscriptionId` - Id of Azure subscription that contains the Azure resource.
+This is used for determining the full resource URI.
-- `resourceGroupName` is the resource group for the Azure resource.
-Required.
+- `resourceGroupName` - Name of the resource group for the Azure resource.
-- `metricName` is the name of the metric.
-Must be an officially supported metric  found in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
-Required.
+- `metricName` - Name of the metric which can be found in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
+- `targetValue` - Target value to trigger scaling actions.
+- `metricAggregationType` - Aggregation method of the Azure Monitor metric.
+Optionsinclude `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
-- `metricFilter` is used to define a more specific part of the resource.
-You can filter by supported dimensions of the metric found in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
+- `metricFilter` - Name of the filter to be more specific by using dimensions listed in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported). (optional)
+- `metricAggregationInterval` - Collection time of the metric in format `"mm:hh:ss"` (default: `"0:5:0"` which is 5 minutes)
+- `activeDirectoryClientId` - Id of the Active Directory application which requires at least `Monitoring Reader` permissions.
 Optional.
-- `metricAggregationInterval` is the collection time of the metric.
-Reported in the format `"mm:hh:ss"`.
-The default value is `"0:5:0"` (5 minutes).
-Optional.
-- `metricAggregationType` is the aggregation method of the Azure monitor metric.
-Some possible values include `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
-No default.
-Required.
-- `targetValue` is the target value for the Azure metric to use in the HPA.
-Required.
-- `activeDirectoryClientId` active directory client id.
-- `activeDirectoryClientIdFromEnv` is the name of the environment variable that contains the active directory client id.
-Should have the RBAC role of `Monitoring Reader`.
-Optional.
 Required when `TriggerAuthentication` is not provided.
-- `activeDirectoryClientPasswordFromEnv` is the name of the environment variable that contains the active directory client password.
-Should have the RBAC role of `Monitoring Reader`.
+- `activeDirectoryClientPasswordFromEnv` - Name of the environment variable that contains the active directory client password.Optional.
+Required when `TriggerAuthentication` is not provided.

+Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
+Here is a list of parameters you can use to retrieve values from environment variables:

+- `activeDirectoryClientIdFromEnv` - Id of the Active Directory application which requires at least `Monitoring Reader` permissions, similar to `activeDirectoryClientId`, but reads it from an environment variable on the scale target.
 Optional.
 Required when `TriggerAuthentication` is not provided.

 ### Authentication Parameters